RogueNPC/SPD-2.3-Debugging-Techniques-Lab/debug_log.md

 There was another bug on line 80 -- TypeError: 'in <string>' requires string as left operand, not ToppingType.
 Using trace forward technique, I found on that same line, the for loop was going through a class when I could simply loop through toppings_list.

+There was a bug in the next line appending a PizzaTopping object into the pizza toppings attribute because it assigned toppings=topping_str when the PizzaTopping model uses the term topping_type.
+I changed line 81 to ...append(PizzaTopping(topping_type=topping_str))

 I discovered a bug on line 74 where the Pizza order was being constructed without a toppings attribute, therefore when we append the toppings to the pizza object on line 78, there was nowhere to append to.
+I created a toppings attribute in the constructor assigned as an empty list for us to append our toppings to.

 Another bug appeared after submitting an order, there was an error in destination page.
 Using Divide and Conquer, I found a bug on line 85 where the redirect was trying to go to a route when it should have redirected to the html file.